surekashreya/Sentiment-Analysis-NLP-/README.md

 Current  YouTube  usage  statistics  indicate  the approximate scale of the site: at the time of this writing there  are  quite  1  billion  unique  users  viewing  video content,  watching  over  6  billion  hours  of  video  each month.
 Also, YouTube accounts for 20% of web traffic and 10% of total internet traffic.
 YouTube provides many social mechanisms to gauge user opinion and views a few videos by means of voting,  rating,  favourites,  sharing  and  negative comments,  etc.  It’s  important  to  notice that  YouTube provides  more  than  just  video  sharing

-## OUR PROJECT
+## ABOUT PROJECT
-Our Project is based on Natural language processing technique We  have  done sentimental  analysis  of  public  comments  by using python library called "NLTK", a platform for building python programs to work with Human language data.
+The Project is based on Natural language processing technique We  have  done sentimental  analysis  of  public  comments  by using python library called "NLTK", a platform for building python programs to work with Human language data.
 More specifically, what I have used is called VADER (Valence Aware Dictionary and Sentiment Reasoner) which is a lexicon and rule-based sentiment analysis tool that is specifically attuned to sentiments expressed on social media.
 Calculating the sentiment scores of positive, Negative, and neutral comments, analysing YouTube channels with 100% positive comments and 0% positive  comments and forming Wordcloud of most frequent , positive negative and neutral comments.

 ## ABOUT DATASET